Natascha Förster Schreiber: Education and career

 Förster Schreiber is originally from Canada and grew up near Montreal, where she became interested in astronomy through a summer program in high school.
 She completed a bachelor's degree in mathematics and physics at the Université de Montréal in 1992, and continued there for a master's degree in physics in 1995.
 Her master's thesis, jointly supervised by Daniel Nadeau and René Doyon, concerned infrared observations of Messier 82.
-Next, she went to the Max Planck Institute for Extraterrestrial Physics (MPE) and the Ludwig Maximilian University of Munich in Germany for doctoral study in astrophysics.
+Next, she went to the Max Planck Institute for Extraterrestrial Physics (MPE) and LMU Munich in Germany for doctoral study in astrophysics.
 Continuing her work on M82, she completed a doctorate (Dr. rer. nat.) in 1999.
 Her dissertation, Near infrared imaging spectroscopy and mid-infrared spectroscopy of M82: revealing the nature of star formation activity in the archetypal starburst galaxy, was advised by Nobel Laureate Reinhard Genzel; and Linda Tacconi as a co-advisor.

 She became a postdoctoral researcher in France, at the Direction des Sciences et de la Matière of CEA Paris-Saclay, from 1998 to 2000, and then in The Netherlands, at the Leiden Observatory, from 2000 to 2004.
 She joined the Max Planck Institute for Extraterrestrial Physics as a research associate in 2004, and became a tenured senior scientist there in 2013.